Why Communication Disorders?

 Marshall has instructors with both clinical and academic experience.
 The Communication Disorders Department has an open-door policy and a small instructor-to student ratio which encourages students to discuss course and clinical work one-on-one with the faculty.
 Students are provided opportunities to observe a variety of clients on-site at the Marshall University Speech and Hearing Center, and at the Luke Lee Listening, Language, and Learning Lab, West Virginia’s first preschool for deaf children who choose spoken language.
 Communication Disorders majors follow a prescribed program providing foundational knowledge for graduate study.

-The master of science education program in speech language pathology at Marshall University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (MS) education program in Communication Disorders at Marshall University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-271 or 301-296-5700.